intermine/internships/guidance/students-accepted.md

 ---
 layout: page
 permalink: /guidance/students-accepted/
-title: Advice for accepted students
+title: Advice for students accepted for GSoC and Outreachy
 ---

 First of all, welcome to InterMine!
 We're excited to have you working with us this year.

+You should go through the GSoC or Outreachy guide based on which program you are selected in.
-We'll try to generally adhere to the [Google Manuals](https://developers.google.com/open-source/gsoc/resources/guide) to avoid repetition, but here are a few InterMine-specific guidelines for Google Summer of Code.
+We'll try to generally adhere to the [Google Manuals](https://developers.google.com/open-source/gsoc/resources/guide) and [Outreachy Internship Guide](https://www.outreachy.org/docs/internship/) to avoid repetition, but here are a few InterMine-specific guidelines which apply for both Google Summer of Code and Outreachy.

 ## Communication